We are up early to catch a jet boat to ride through the Bay of Kotor and out to swim in the Blue Cave on the Adriatic Sea.

 I am dressed for swimming and when we arrive in the cave, I am eager to get in.
 It seems like the women of the group are leading the men.
 It was cool but pleasant.

 We get back in our boat.
 There are several other boats here.
-Alex says that he always counts eight.
-One time he counted 10.
+Alex says that he always counts eight people.
+One time he counted 10 people.
 The boats all look the same from the water.

 Alex said, “Does anyone want to swim into the cave?”